heikkipesonen/imgurapp/readme.md

 ##installation
-`npm install` & `bower install` -> `gulp serve` edit conf.dist.js and put your configuration there, youll need to get imgur api key and client secret from imgur.com to be able to run this app.
+`npm install` & `bower install` -> `gulp serve` edit config.dist and put your configuration there, youll need to get imgur api key and client secret from imgur.com to be able to run this app.
+Rename config.dist to config.js and start browsing...

 ##building
 `gulp` creates a dist folder of compiled things